 Hikes and Off-road Adventures: Besides the main islands and a couple of others, paved roads are something non-essential considering the islands themselves are so small.
 This fact also lends itself to some great off-road adventures through the islands’ hills and forests.

 WWII Wrecks: There are plenty of world war relics sunk underwater, like the Iro Maru, the Zero fighter plane and the Amatsu Maru to interest history buffs and divers alike.

 Accommodations and Resorts

 Palau has a wide selection of resorts; from budget hotels, mid-range resorts and luxury offerings.
 For a five-star dive resort, there is the Manta Ray Bay Resort and the Cliffside Hotel which has stunning visuals of Palau’s coastline.
 The Palau Pacific Resort is then one of the destination’s superb hospitality havens, boasting long stretches of white sand beaches, crystal-clear waters and great snorkelling.
 Scroll through our Palau offerings, and if you need to talk to someone for picking the right resort, our South Pacific Specialists are the ready.
 Just ring us at 1300 991 751 or fill out the Enquiry Form!

 Best time to Visit Palau

 The optimal time to explore Palau’s delights would be during December to March.
 The waters are clearest, and the temperate winds provide a soothing balm to the dappled sunlight covering the islands.
-The country’s Independence Day (October 1), as well as Thanksgiving and Christmas, are celebrated with special vigour in Koror.
+The country’s Independence Day (March to December), as well as Thanksgiving and Christmas, are celebrated with special vigour in Koror.
 The city comes alive with events, celebrations, floats and all-hours festivities during these days.